dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 # Tutorial: Deploy a ASP.NET Core app that connects to SQL Server to Azure

-In this tutorial, you deploy an ASP.NET Core app that uses a .NET Aspire SQL Server component to Azure. .NET Aspire provides multiple configurations that result in different resources provisioned in Azure.
+In this tutorial, you learn to configure an .NET app that uses a SQL Server component for deployment to Azure. .NET Aspire provides multiple configurations that result in different resources provisioned in Azure.
 You'll learn how to:

 > [!div class="checklist"]
 >
 > - Create a basic ASP.NET Core app that is set up to use .NET Aspire SQL Server components
-> - Configure the ASP.NET Core app to create an Azure SQL Database when published
+> - Configure a .NET Aspire app to provision and deploy a SQL Server on Azure SQL Database
-> - Configure and use .NET Aspire Component features to read and write from the database
+> - Configure a .NET Aspire app to provision and deploy a containerized SQL Server database

 > [!NOTE]
 > This document focuses specifically on .NET Aspire configurations to provision and deploy SQL Server resources in Azure.
-For in-depth guidance on deploying .NET Aspire apps, visit the [Azure Container Apps deployment]() tutorial.
+Visit the [Azure Container Apps deployment](/dotnet/aspire/deployment/azure/aca-deployment?branch=pr-en-us-532&tabs=visual-studio%2Clinux%2Cpowershell&pivots=azure-azd) tutorial to learn more about the full .NET  Aspire deployment process.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]